robotlearn/pyrobolearn/README.rst

 And add the last folder to the Windows environment path (Go to ``System Properties`` > ``Advanced`` > ``Environment Variables`` > ``Path``
 > ``Edit``).

-Finally, remove the slycot and nlopt packages from the ``requirements.txt``.
+Finally, remove the nlopt package from the ``requirements.txt``.
 The rest of the installation should be straightforward.

-2. Mac OSX: To be tested
+2. Mac OSX: We managed to install the PyRoboLearn framework on MacOSX (Mojave) by following the procedures explained in the section
+"Virtualenv & Pip".
+You can replace the ``sudo apt install`` by ``brew install`` (after installing `Homebrew <https://brew.sh/>`_).

 How to use it?